 Phyllis’ work is included in many private and public collections, such as Jewish Senior Living of Rochester, Xerox Corporation, Rochester Institute of Technology, Rochester Community Savings Bank, Mobil Chemical Corporation, and Lawyers Cooperative Publishing.

-Phyllis lives on Lake Ontario in New York state with her husband, Mark.
+Phyllis lives on the Lake Ontario shoreline in New York state with her husband, Mark.
 She is the proud mother of Hannah Bryce Ely, CMI, biomedical illustrator, www.hannahbryceely.com.